Whitchurch Town railway station: Facilities

-The station was relatively large compared to others on this section of the line including a larger station building on the northbound platform and a subway to link the two platforms.
+The station was relatively large compared to others on this section of the line, including a larger station building on the northbound platform and a subway to link the two platforms.
 There was also a long passing loop and three sidings complete with a large goods shed.
-The station also boasted a water crane and water tower.
+The station also had a water crane and water tower.

-Working
+Operations

-The DN&S was worked by the Great Western Railway (GWR), and at the 1923 Grouping, the DN&S was absorbed by the GWR.
-The GWR had other stations also named Whitchurch, and to distinguish them, most were renamed: this one became Whitchurch (Hants) on 1 July 1924.
+The DN&S was worked by the Great Western Railway (GWR) and, at the 1923 Grouping, the DN&S was absorbed by the GWR.
+The GWR had other stations also named Whitchurch and, to distinguish them, most were renamed; this one became Whitchurch (Hants) on 1 July 1924.

-Temporary closure
+Closure

-Like other stations on the former DN&S line, Whitchurch (Hants) station was closed temporarily on 4 August 1942 so that the line could be upgraded for wartime freight trains; it reopened on 8 March 1943.
+Like other stations on the former DN&S line, Whitchurch (Hants) station was closed temporarily on 4 August 1942, so that the line could be upgraded for wartime freight trains; it reopened on 8 March 1943.

-Final closure

 Following the nationalisation of the railways in 1948, British Railways renamed the station Whitchurch Town on 26 September 1949, a name which it retained until closure to passengers on 7 March 1960.
 Goods services continued, but these ceased as from 6 May 1963.